HewlettPackard/oneview-chef/README.md

 oneview_logical_switch 'LogicalSwitch_1' do
   client <my_client>
   data <resource_data> # Logical Switch options
-  credentials <number> # Specify how many switches are in the group action [:create, :create_if_missing, :delete, :refresh] end
+  credentials <switches_credentials> # Specify the credentials for all the switches action [:create, :create_if_missing, :delete, :refresh] end
 ```

-The `credentials` are needed for the `:create` and `:create_if_missing` actions, but can also be replaced by the entire data Hash or JSON.

 **credentials:** Array containing Hashes indicating the credentials of the switches.
 They are needed for the `:create` and `:create_if_missing` actions.
 Each Hash should have the keys:
   - `:host` - It specifies the location switch hostname or IP address.